SJbrou/stanbrouwer/_pages/me.md

 background: '/img/bike-in-berlin.jpeg'
 ---

 I'm Stan.
-Currently studying Information Science and everything that intrests me at the VU.
-In my spare time I play arround with web-dev, sports, data science and music.
+Studying Information Science (and a bunch of other things) at the VU.
+I'm working on data science and web development projects.
+In my spare time I work-out in the morning and discover new music in the evening.
+I'm currently retired from cycling across europe with my brother, but have a great collection of photo's at iconic landmarks.

 <style>